 💡 Tip: Select an item range by holding the shift key and clicking the first then the last item.
 Hold the Ctrl or Cmd key and click to add items to your selection.
 Select all items with cmd+A or ctrl+A.

-If you export items to CSV format, you will be able to import them into a spreadsheet such as Excel or Apple Numbers.
+If you export items to Excel or CSV format, you will be able to import them into a spreadsheet such as Excel or Apple Numbers.
 The spreadsheet will be laid out with one row for each event, and will contain a number of columns, including the date and time of the event, its name, its location, if any, alarms, repeat frequency, and more.